tobias-zucali/jamstack-static-generated-app/README.md

 - Realize a simple search based application
 - The app has private and public areas
 - The used tools and frameworks are reliable enough for a global scale project
-- Application and marketing pages can be served from one project / with one deploy
+- One solution for the web application AND marketing pages
-- (Marketing-)text content can be changed without the help of an engineer
+- Marketing content and text can be changed without the help of an engineer (CMS)
 - Serverless infrastructure as long as possible
 - SEO is great ([sitemap.xml](https://jamstack-static-generated-app.netlify.com/sitemap.xml), web crawler friendly, meta tags, ...)
 - Loading- and runtime-performance is great